 My name, Joon Ae, could have been given to me by my biological parent(s), but more likely, the adoption agency and government officials that trafficked me to the United States gave it to me to protect not only themselves but my biological parents too.

 Yet for adoptees like me, our agency-given names are unattached and separate from the familial traditions of our biological families.
 We do not appear on family registries.
 We are excluded from Korean history, while perceived as perpetual foreigners in our new countries.
-In this context, adoption is an inhumane and dehumanizing practice, a cruel erasure.
+These naming practices are inhumane and dehumanizing, a cruel erasure.

 The amount of information I know about my life before I was adopted is so slim that it’s almost nothing, but I do know this: I know I was with my natural mother for the first two months of my life.
 So, I know I had a name.
 It was the name I had when she said goodbye.